nau11713/pal-homepage/docs/02_funding/06_bug_bounty.md

 3. Submit your funding application using our Application Form at the top of this page.

 The usual processing time of applications is 1-2 weeks.
 We will keep you updated on a dedicated Discord channel.

+## Offers from Bug Bounty Partners:

+**1. [HackenProof](https://hackenproof.com) (web3 bug bounty and crowdsourced audit platform)**

+To support security efforts, PAL will enhance the accessibility of these bug bounty programs with tailored launching conditions:
+- **Free** listing & report validation
+- Dedicated account for your project & personalized support from HackenProof
+- Reduced bug fee: **5%** instead of 10% for validated reports **OR** reduced monthly subscription for **$400** (PAL reimburses everything on top of the bug fee or subscription)